epiccoinio/Epic/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `northernd` for your own use.
+You can ignore this section if you are building `epicd` for your own use.

-northernd/northern-cli binaries are not included in the Northern-Qt.app bundle.
+epicd/epic-cli binaries are not included in the Northern-Qt.app bundle.

-If you are building `northernd` or `northern-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `epicd` or `epic-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: